tgrid0/autbot/README.md

 go install github.com/tgrid0/autbot
 ```

-There is a configuration file, that should be filled with your bot id token, filter string with character, corporation or alliance name (or '---' if not needed), specific channel id to autopost kill ('---' to disable autoposting), and string by that you will be remembered on zZillboard killmail listener.
+There is a configuration file, that should be filled with your bot id token, filter string
+with character, corporation or alliance name (or '---' if not needed), specific channel id to autopost kill ('---' to disable autoposting), and string by that you will be remembered on zKillboard killmail listener.
 Just rename the `config.example.json` to `config.json`, or copy/paste the following.

 ```json
 {